Python Certification Training for Data Scienc ...

 The intelligent code editor provided by PyCharm enables programmers to write high-quality Python code.
 The editor enables programmers to read code easily through color schemes, insert indents on new lines automatically, pick the appropriate coding style, and avail context-aware code completion suggestions.

 At the same time, the programmers can also use the editor to expand a code block to an expression or logical block, avail code snippets, format the code base, identify errors and misspellings, detect duplicate code, and auto-generate code.
 Also, the editor makes it easier for developers to analyze the code and identify the errors while writing code.

 The smart code navigation options provided by PyCharm help programmers to edit and improve code without putting extra time and effort.
 The IDE makes it easier for programmers to go to a class, file, and symbols, along with the go-to declarations invoked from a reference.

 The user can even find an item in the source code, code snippet, UI element, or user action almost immediately.
-They can further locate usage of various symbols and set bookmarks in the code.
+They can further locate the usage of various symbols and set bookmarks in the code.
 At the same time, the developers can even take advantage of the code navigation feature to scrutinize the code thoroughly in the lens mode.